 Richard: Outside of what we touched base on earlier, I’m definitely excited about Synapse coming up on January 23rd and 24th, and all of the companies that are going to be involved.
 Everybody from Deloitte, Uber, Tesla – the list kind of goes on and on, and we’re expecting over 300 startups to exhibit from all over the state of Florida.
 So, it’s a tough question to answer but I guess the short answer is everything.

 Roxanne: Awesome.
-So, we kind of bridged this topic when you were talking about the schools but we don’t really get the opinion from what the students themselves can do.
-Is there something that college graduates can do to be able to find a career in Tampa?
-Because we’ve noticed that a lot, we have college students reaching out us like, “Hey, I can’t seem to find a job here because nobody wants to give me that chance,” but they don’t have that 2 to 4 years of precious experience.
+So, we bridged this topic when you talked about schools.
+However, we don’t often get feedback on what students themselves can do.
+Is there something that college graduates can do to more easily find a career in Tampa?
+College students often reach out us for help.
+They don’t have that crucial 2 to 4 years of precious experience everyone wants.
 What can they do to really put themselves out there?

 Richard: I saw a post somewhere that said they went to apply for a job and they were told they needed 3 to 5 years of experience programming in the language but the language had only existed for 18 months.
 So, we’re kind of at this weird crossroads where everyone wants to squeeze every drop of blood out of every rock, unfortunately, and the millennials are really paying a price for it.
 What can they do to offset it?
 If I had that answer, I’d be president.